-• Compensation is aligned with overall Alaris performance.
-It is linked to both corporate and individual performance.

-- Compensation encourages a long-term view to increasing Shareholder value.
+- Compensation is aligned with overall Alaris performance.
+It is linked to both corporate and individual performance. - Compensation encourages a long-term view to increasing Shareholder value.
 A significant portion of each executive's variable pay is equity-based and encourages executives to take significant personal and financial interest in the long-term health and growth of Alaris. - Compensation does not encourage excessive or inappropriate risk-taking.
-Compensation structures reflect risk and capital usage and a significant portion of each executive's compensation is deferred. - Compensation helps attract and retain highly trained, experienced and committed talented people and motivates them to excel against specified corporate objectives.
+Compensation structures reflect risk and capital usage and a significant portion of each executive's compensation is deferred in the form of equity compensation that vests over multiple years. - Compensation helps attract and retain highly trained, experienced and committed talented people and motivates them to excel against specified corporate objectives.

 The governing objective of Alaris' compensation program continues to be to motivate Alaris' employees to build a highly diversified group of Private Company Partners in North America with a conservative financial structure and a stable and consistently increasing dividend stream to Alaris Shareholders.
-In meeting this objective, the intent of our compensation program is to motivate Alaris employees to: (1) pursue a series of judicious and accretive partnerships with new Private Company Partners, principally financed with debt financing and/or an equity from new issuances of Common Shares; (2) ensure a responsible use of debt; and (3) maintain relationships with our Private Company Partners for the long term.
+In meeting this objective, the intent of our compensation program is to motivate Alaris employees to: (1) pursue a series of judicious and accretive partnerships with new Private Company Partners that will result in a stable source of revenue, principally financed with debt financing, cash and/or equity from issuances of new Common Shares; (2) ensure a responsible use of debt; and (3) maintain relationships with our Private Company Partners for the long-term.
 In this manner, executive and director interests are aligned with those of Shareholders.
-Executives are evaluated annually and compensation awards are made annually as appropriate in light of such performance factors.
+Executives are evaluated annually and compensation awards are made annually (in August) as appropriate in light of such performance factors.
 Annual awards and allocations of Options, RSUs and bonuses to individual executives are recommended to the Board by the CG Committee, in consultation with the CEO and are intended to reflect an executive's level of responsibility, corporate performance and an individual's contribution thereto.